RetroArcade97/rs97extloader/README.md

 - `extloader` will make it look to the firmware that the external sdcard is the internal sdcard.
 So external sdcard will look empty, while all your content would be visible from the "internal" sdcard.
+- It is not possible to boot a new kernel through `kexec` system call because it is not implemented on the stock kernel.

 ## FAQ